What is BYOD?

 - What are the options for acquiring a laptop?

-After reviewing the requirements above, you have 3 options to obtain a suitable device; purchase a new laptop (preferred Windows device) through the College’s partner reseller, purchase a new laptop from a supplier of your choice, or provide a pre-existing laptop of your own.
+After reviewing the requirements above, you have 2 options to obtain a suitable device; purchase a new laptop from a supplier of your choice, or provide a pre-existing laptop of your own.
 Each of these is explained further below:

 - Purchase a new laptop from a supplier of your choice

-If the above option do not suit your preferences or budget you are free to purchase a suitable laptop from any supplier provided it meets the minimum standards set out above.
-Please also keep in mind that most vendors sell laptops with a 12-month return-to-base warranty, rather than a 3-year warranty as offered above.
+You are free to purchase a suitable laptop from any supplier provided it meets the minimum standards set out above.
+Please also keep in mind that most vendors sell laptops with a 12-month return-to-base warranty.

 - Provide a pre-existing laptop of your own